tamhoang1412/backend-swe-interview-questions/answers/os.md

 When thread context switching happens, the state of the current thread will be stored in Thread Control Block (TCB), so the thread can be resumed later.
 It includes the value of the CPU registers, the thread state, a program counter, a stack pointer, and a pointer to the PCB of the process to which the thread belongs.
 There is one major difference in thread context switching compared to processes: the address space remains the same (the is no page replacement).

 ## What is multi-process and multi-thread?
-When we should you which one?
+When should we use which?

 Multi-processing is when more than 2 processes are running simultaneously on a computer.
 This is probable in a multi-processor computer, where each processor handles a process.